-Textile and Pharmaceutical industrial effluents discharge directly into river or other water source like, close Water Lake in Bhopal city.
-Beside nutrients, the river water and sediments showed terrible levels of organic matter, and heavy metals in worldwide.
-This is mainly due to continuous discharge of huge quantities of the effluents lead to deterioration in the water
+14 15 Textile and Pharmaceutical industrial effluents discharge directly into water source like, close Water Lake in Bhopal city.
+Besides nutrients, the river water and sediments show terrible levels of organic matter, and heavy metals in worldwide.
+This is mainly due to continuous discharge of huge quantities of the effluents lead to deterioration in the water quality of this river (El-Bestawy E., 1993; El-Bestawy E.et al., 2007; Mansy And El-Bestawy, 2002).

-15 quality of this river (El-Bestawy E., 1993; El-Bestawy E.et al., 2007; Mansy And El-Bestawy, 16 2002).
-Such pollutant with time and the shift of bacterial and algal populations toward more 17 resistant species such as the planktonic cyanobacteria that dominate the river water 18 especially in the warm seasons.
-These species characterized by great ability to tolerate such 19 high levels of pollution and proved high efficiency for degrading highly organic contaminants 20 and accumulating heavy metals (El-Bestawy E et al., 2007; Podda et al., 2000 and Palmer, 21 C.M.
+Cyanobacteria group is more resistant for that pollutant, dominately cover the water body in summer.
+These species characterized by great ability to tolerate such high levels of pollution and proved high efficiency for degrading highly organic contaminants and accumulating heavy metals (El-Bestawy E et al.,2007; Podda et al.,2000 and Palmer, C.M.
 1980).
-Therefore, they could be efficiently used in advanced technologies for 22 bioremediation of the industrial effluents.
-23 Cyanobacteria are gram-negative photosynthetic Some lakes are naturally eutrophic, but in 24 many other prokaryotes.
-They can be found in a wide range of water bodies the excess 25 nutrient input is of anthropogenic habitats from ice fields to hot springs and deserts.
-Origin, 26 resulting from municipal wastewater discharge or Morphologically, physiologically and 27 metabolically, this runoff from agricultural land.
-Cyanobacteria have a group is one of the 28 most diverse groups of prokaryotes number of special properties that determine their (Abd 29 Allah LS 2006).
-The rapid evolution of cyanobacteria in different water importance, relative 30 success and predominance during the land environments is related to their capacity for both 31 growth season in phytoplankton communities.
-However, aerobic and anaerobic 32 photosynthesis. cyanobacteria are located in thylakoids lying free in the summer period: 33 water temperature above 25°C, low light cytoplasm near the cell periphery intensity in water, 34 low N: P ratio and stability of the water.
-35 Any change in pH of water bodies as a result of influx of effluent; can cause serious change 36 in water chemistry, which can affect resources especially around the coastal areas.
-These 37 effects on water bodies can be very significant.
-Traditional method for the clean up of 38 pollutants usually involve, the removal of unwanted materials through sedimentation and filtration, and subsequent chemical treatment such as flocculation, neutralization and electro-39 40 dialysis before disposal.
-41 Many species of cyanobacteria possess gas nitrogenase, they convert N directly into 42 ammonium in vesicles, which enable regulation of the buoyancy aerobic conditions.
-43 Recently, there has been increasing inertest about using cyanobacteria as pollution control 44 agents since they possess many advantages over other microorganisms isolated from soil.
-45 Their photoautotrophic nature and the ability of some species to fix atmospheric nitrogen 46 enable them to be producers, as opposed to consumers, and make their growth and 47 maintenance inexpensive [Castenholz et al., 1989; Somashekar, R.K. and Ramaswamy, 48 S.N.1983).
-Metabolic activities are not affected by the decrease in the levels of the 49 biodegradable pollutants that they may break down.
-Cyanobacteria have been used 50 efficiently as a low-cost method for remediating all industrial effluents as well as

-51 transformation and removal of heavy metals (Lefebvre et al., Budd K 2007; Podda et 52 al., 2000).
-Remediation capabilities of cyanobacteria toward environmental pollutants can be improved and enhanced through genetic engineering technologies (Kuritz and Wolk 1995; 53 54 Mansy and El-Bestawy E. 2002 and Palmer, C.M.
+Therefore, they could be efficiently used in advanced technologies for bioremediation of the industrial effluents.

+Cyanobacteria group is one of the most diverse groups of prokaryotes.
+They are gramnegative oxygenic photosynthetic bacteria.
+They can be found in a wide range of water bodies especially where the excess nutrient input of anthropogenic activities.
+The rapid evolution of cyanobacteria in different water importance, relative success and predominance during the land environments is related to their capacity for both growth season in phytoplankton communities.
+Water temperature above 25°C, low light cytoplasm near the cell periphery intensity in water, low N: P ratio and stability of the water.

+Any change in pH of water bodies as a result of influx of effluent; can cause serious change in water chemistry, which can affect resources especially around the river area.
+These effects on water bodies can be very significant.
+Traditional methods for the clean up pollutants usually involve the removal of unwanted materials through sedimentation and filtration, and subsequent chemical treatment such as flocculation, neutralization and electrodialysis before disposal.

+Many species of cyanobacteria have nitrogenase enzyme, they convert atmospheric Nitrogen into ammonium in vesicles, which enable regulation of the buoyancy aerobic conditions.
+Recently, there have been increasing interest about using cyanobacteria as pollution control agents since they possess many advantages over other microorganisms isolated from soil.
+Their photoautotrophic nature and the ability of some species to fix atmospheric nitrogen enable them to be producers, as opposed to consumers, and make their growth and maintenance inexpensive [Castenholz et al., 1989; Somashekar, R.K. and Ramaswamy, S.N.1983).
+Metabolic activities are not affected by the decrease in the levels of the biodegradable pollutants that they may break down.
+Cyanobacteria have been used efficiently as a low-cost method for remediating all industrial effluents as well as transformation and removal of heavy metals (Lefebvre et al., Budd K 2007; Podda et al.,2000).
+Remediation capabilities of cyanobacteria toward environmental pollutants can be improved and enhanced through genetic engineering technologies (Kuritz and Wolk 1995; Mansy and El-Bestawy E. 2002 and Palmer, C.M.
 1980).
+However, the beneficial application of cyanobacteria in remediation of contaminated waters and industrial effluents is still not optimally manipulated (Jeganathan, 2006 and Kannan, 2006).

+2. AIMS AND OBJECTIVES

-However, the beneficial application 55 of cyanobacteria in remediation of contaminated waters and industrial effluents is still not 56 optimally manipulated (Jeganathan, 2006 and Kannan, 2006).
-The main objective of the 57 present study was to investigate the remediation capacity of some potential cyanobacterial 58 species isolated from Textile and Pharmaceutical industrial effluent (Gohl and Vilensky 1987; 59 James et al., 1979; Stewart et al., 1970; Tien and Kirk 1984).
+- 53 The main objective of the present study was to investigate the remediation capacity of some - 54 potential cyanobacterial species isolated from Textile and Pharmaceutical industrial effluent - 55 (Gohl and Vilensky 1987; James et al., 1979; Stewart et al., 1970; Tien and Kirk 1984).

-2. MATERIAL AND METHODS
+3. MATERIAL AND METHODS